Zed-bard/sorting_algorithms/README.md

 # Sorting Algorithms & Big O Analysis

+## Sorting Algorithms:

+### Definition:
+Sorting algorithms are a set of procedures that arrange elements in a specific order.
+The order can be ascending or descending based on some defined criteria, such as numerical or lexicographical order.

+### Types of Sorting Algorithms:
+1. **Bubble Sort:**
+   - Compares adjacent elements and swaps them if they are in the wrong order.
+   - Repeatedly passes through the list until no swaps are needed.

+2. **Selection Sort:**
+   - Divides the list into two parts: a sorted and an unsorted subarray.
+   - Repeatedly selects the minimum (or maximum) element from the unsorted subarray and swaps it with the first unsorted element.

+3. **Insertion Sort:**
+   - Builds the sorted array one element at a time.
+   - Takes each element and inserts it into its correct position in the already sorted part of the array.

+4. **Merge Sort:**
+   - Divides the array into two halves, recursively sorts them, and then merges them back together.
+   - Utilizes a "divide and conquer" strategy.

+5. **Quick Sort:**
+   - Chooses a 'pivot' element and partitions the array into two subarrays.
+   - Elements less than the pivot go to one subarray, while elements greater than the pivot go to the other.
+   - Recursively applies the same process to the subarrays.

+6. **Heap Sort:**
+   - Builds a max heap (for ascending order) or a min heap (for descending order).
+   - Extracts the root (which is the maximum or minimum) repeatedly to get a sorted array.

+### Selection Criteria:
+- The choice of a sorting algorithm depends on factors such as the size of the data set, stability requirements, and whether the data is partially sorted or completely unsorted.

+## Big O Analysis:

+### Definition:
+Big O notation is a mathematical notation used to describe the performance or complexity of an algorithm.
+It provides an upper bound on the growth rate of the function that represents the algorithm's efficiency.

+### Types of Time Complexities:
+1. **O(1) - Constant Time:**
+   - The algorithm's performance is constant, regardless of the size of the input.

+2. **O(log n) - Logarithmic Time:**
+   - Common in algorithms that divide the problem into smaller subproblems and solve them.

+3. **O(n) - Linear Time:**
+   - The runtime of the algorithm grows linearly with the size of the input.

+4. **O(n log n) - Linearithmic Time:**
+   - Common in efficient sorting algorithms like Merge Sort and Heap Sort.

+5. **O(n^2) - Quadratic Time:**
+   - Performance is directly proportional to the square of the size of the input data.

+6. **O(2^n) - Exponential Time:**
+   - Performance doubles with each additional element in the input set.

+### Importance:
+- Big O analysis helps in comparing and contrasting the efficiency of algorithms.
+- It provides insights into how an algorithm scales with input size.

+### Considerations:
+- Optimizing algorithms for time complexity might result in increased space complexity and vice versa.
+- Big O notation expresses the upper bound; actual performance may be better but won't exceed the given complexity.

+Both Sorting Algorithms and Big O Analysis are crucial concepts for software engineers and computer scientists, influencing the design and implementation of efficient algorithms.
+Understanding these concepts is essential for writing code that performs well, especially when dealing with large datasets.

 ## Background Context
 This project is designed for groups of two students, practicing pair programming for at least the mandatory part.